sroucheray/bootscope/README.md

 Bootscope
 =============
 Bootscope is a RequireJS boot module that load other modules using a declarative syntax within HTML pages.

+It suits to websites, not webapps.

+It anwsers one question : How do you make the decision to load or not to load a specific module in a specific page of your site ?

 **Table of Contents**